giampaolo/psutil/docs/index.rst

      The **real**, **effective** and **saved** user ids of this process as a namedtuple.
 This is the same as
      `os.getresuid() <http://docs.python.org//library/os.html#os.getresuid>`__
-     but can be used for every process PID.
+     but can be used for any process PID.

      Availability: UNIX